eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 foreign key.
 Then the nulls move from the column to the join, where they are more expected.
 Alternatively, you should enforce constraints, see below.

+## Uniqueness {#unique}

+When making a column, always ask yourself: should this be unique?
+Especially with foreign keys.
+This too should go without saying.

 ## Non-Empty Strings {#string}

 Almost everywhere you use a string, you _almost certainly_ want a non-empty